Add fermented foods to your life

 The good bacteria help you fight the bad ones

-On a daily basis, we ingest pathogenic (disease-causing) bacteria.
+Daily, we ingest pathogenic (disease-causing) bacteria.
 Of course, we don’t always fall sick from it.
 When helpful bacteria thrive in our bodies, they act as our protectors.
 They surround the pathogens in the gut, produce acids that make the gut uninhabitable for these bad guys and stimulate the immune system to fight them off.

 Fermentation improves how our gut digests food

 Fermentation is similar to pre-digestion because good bacteria convert certain components of food into alcohol or acids, making it easier for us to absorb the nutrients.
 For example, the probiotics in yogurt help digest some of the lactose (milk sugar), so if you’re lactose intolerant you may be able to enjoy yogurt.
-Another great example is sourdough, in which fermentation improves mineral availability, lowers glycemic responses, and helps break down gluten.
+Another great example is sourdough, in which fermentation improves mineral availability, lowers glycemic responses and helps break down gluten.

 Improves the availability of nutrients